Project · 2025–2026

 /aɪ.pi.eɪ/ (IPA) Drill

 The app shows a word in IPA transcription: I type the everyday spelling.
 Two attempts.
-Miss both and the app reveals the answer with a symbol-by-symbol breakdown (name, sound, and an example word) so I walk away knowing what I didn't.
+Miss both and the app reveals the answer with a symbol-by-symbol breakdown (name, sound, and an example word).
+Every part of that loop is a learning-design choice: the typing forces recall instead of recognition, the two attempts leave room to struggle before the answer appears, and the breakdown only appears after the learner has made a real attempt.

 IPA word shown